Home » Diamonds » SI Clarity Diamonds: Everything to Know

 That means an SI diamond could have one occurrence of many different inclusions or one or two instances of the same one.

-For example, this 0.80-carat round cut diamond from Blue Nile earned an SI1 clarity grade because of its crystal and feather.
+For example, this one-carat round cut diamond earned an SI1 clarity grade because of clouds, crystals, feathers, needles, indented naturals, and naturals.

 As a comparison, this diamond earned the same clarity grade but has three types of inclusions.